w3f/polkadot-wiki/docs/learn/learn-parachains.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s on-chain [governance](./learn-polkadot-opengov.md) and are part of the network's protocol, such as bridges to other networks or chains.
-These typically do not have an economic model and help remove transactions from the Relay Chain, allowing for more efficient parachain processing.
+These typically do not have an economic model and help remove transactions from the relay chain, allowing for more efficient parachain processing.

 [Auction granted parachains](learn-auction.md) are granted in a permissionless auction.
 Parachain teams can either bid with their own {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} tokens,